 Page 13, first few lines.
 Some members questioned the validity of the claim that activities such as travelling abroad and visiting museums are typical of well-off people only and that working-class people have different cultural activities.

-II.
-Is MATE compatible with Foreign Language Learning?
+How compatible is MATE with Foreign Language Learning?

 Page 13.
 Some members thought that it is unnatural to speak about the traditions, myths, etc. of cultures which do not use English as their primary language in an EFL textbook / classroom.
 They suggested that including content about various countries’ cultures would be appropriate only in textbook chapters and classroom activities which were related to such content (e.g., a textbook chapter about the history/traditions of various countries).
 Others, by contrast, thought that English is a truly international language and can be used in this way in the EFL classroom.